 Karate Classes In Tolworth

-Karate may be thought of as a weapon free method of self defence.
-It comprises powerful offensive and defensive strategies applying all parts of the body to their highest possible advantage.
-It’s an empty handed martial art that’s made to fend off armed adversaries.
+Karate could be defined as a weapon-less means of self defence.
+It consists of powerful offensive and defensive strategies making use of all parts of the body to their highest possible advantage.
+It’s an empty handed martial art that’s intended to fend off armed opponents.

 Healthy for the heart, great for conditioning and mental clarity.
 Shows you willpower as well as the ability to abide by directions under pressure.
 Practitioners of Karate usually proceed with the martial art in to later life.
 It provides a feeling of success only possible through certain sports activities and martial arts.

 Karate Lessons/Classes In Tolworth